Money order: United States

 In the United States, money orders are generally easy to obtain, and are sold at post offices, grocery stores, and convenience stores.
 Some financial service companies such as banks and credit unions may not charge for money orders to their clients.
 Money orders are trusted financial instruments and are considered to be certified funds by the IRS and other Federal Agencies.
 However, just because a particular business can issue a money order does not necessarily mean that they will cash them.
 The United States Postal Service (USPS) issues money orders for a small charge at any location, but they are only negotiable within the US and its possessions; after September 2024 the USPS stopped issuing international postal money orders.

 The USPS began selling money orders as an alternative to sending currency through the postal system in order to reduce post office robberies, an idea instituted by Montgomery Blair who was Postmaster-General 1861–1864.
 Money orders were later offered by many more vendors than just the postal service as a means to pay bills and send money internationally where there were not reliable banking or postal systems.
-Companies that now offer money orders include 7-11, QuikTrip, Cumberland Farms, Safeway, Western Union, MoneyGram, CVS, and Wal-Mart.
+Companies that now offer money orders include 7-Eleven, QuikTrip, Cumberland Farms, Safeway, Western Union, MoneyGram, CVS, and Walmart.